 She’s reaching her potential, this princess of mine...

-So if you find yourself where I once was,
+Now if you've found yourself where I once was,

-I want to give you hope and a buzz,
+I want to give you hope and a little buzz,

 I want you to know you can do it, it's true,